SwegMax/React-Redux-Reddit-clone/README.md

 # react-redux-reddit
-A small project integrating react + redux with reddit as a subset functionality for the GastroGraph assignment.
+A small project integrating react + redux with reddit as a subset functionality.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).